2011 Salida Arts Festival - a Fine Arts Festival

 The festival features 60 artists whose mediums cover a diverse range, from ceramics through fibers, glass and jewelry through sculpture, painting, photography and wearable art.
 The fact that these exhibitors are drawn from all over the country is testament to Salida’s renaissance as among the most recognized art towns in the country.

 I attended the 2011 Salida Arts Festival purely by luck.
 We were taking a family road / hiking trip through the Sawatch Range that towers above the Arkansas Valley.
 We were planning on climbing several of the Upper Arkansas Fourteeners, mountains that were taller than 14,000 feet.
 The closest of the peaks were Mt Antero, the tallest peak in Colorado named for an Indian, Chief Antero of the Uintah band of Ute Indians, and Mt Princeton, the 18th tallest with its magnificent profile that dominates the scenery as you make the descent from Trout Creek Pass.
 We wandered into Salida on the firt day of the festival and really enjoyed ourselves.
 Jump ahead a few years and we are back home on the East Coast planning a move out to Colorado.
-I found a great Baltimore MD moving company that does both local and long distance moves.
+I found a great residential moving company in Baltimore that does both local and long distance moves.
 I liked the fact that Von Paris Moving & Storage is a family-owned and operated moving and storage company since 1892.
 They were so helpful with assisting with the packing.
 As I was wrapping up some blown glass sculptures I had bought at the 2011 Salida Arts Festival lots of great memories flooded back from our trip.
 It's quite a change moving from Baltimore to the Rocky Mountains but we are all looking forward to the abundance of natural beauty that surrounds you out there.
 We are within driving distance to Salida and definitely plan on attending another of their arts festivals.

 In addition to the exhibitors, the festival will also play host to performances by several local musicians, including Clyde Tullis, Red Tischer and Bruce Hayes, whose bluegrass, rock and R&B roots include collaborations with String Cheese Incident and Acoustic Junction.